|Conservation Priority List|

 Sport riding, Driving

-Always bay in color, intelligent, gentle, crosses make excellent sport horses
+Always bay in color, intelligent, gentle, crosses make excellent endurance and sport horses

 The Cleveland Bay was developed in Yorkshire, England, from a foundation of native horses with some additions of Galloway, Andalusian, and possibly Arabian blood.
 It was selected for strength, speed, soundness, and stamina, the qualities needed for performance in long distance transport, farm work, and riding over rough terrain.
 The Cleveland Bay existed in its modern form by 1800, with the breed name "Cleveland" referring to the Vale of Cleveland in Yorkshire, and "Bay" to its color (reddish brown with black points).
 The Cleveland Bay Horse Society was formed in Britain in 1884.